NPalopoli/collaborative-science-for-librarians/episodes/care-fair-principles.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## CARE principles and open science

 The CARE Principles for Indigenous Data Governance are a set of guidelines developed to address the unique needs and considerations related to the collection, use, and management of data pertaining to Indigenous people and communities.
 The acronym stands for Collective Benefit, Authority to Control, Responsibility, and Ethics.

 ### _Collective Benefit_ from the data ecosystems design and function

-- For inclusive development and innovation, the use of data should be facilitated by establishing the foundations for Indigenous innovation, value generation, and the promotion of local self-determined development processes.
+- The use of data should be facilitated by establishing the foundations for Indigenous innovation, value generation, and the promotion of local self-determined development processes.
-- For improved governance and citizen engagement, to enrich the planning, implementation, and evaluation processes that support the service and policy needs of Indigenous communities.
-Data also enable better engagement between citizens, institutions, and governments to improve decision-making.
+- The use of data should enrich the planning, implementation, and evaluation processes that support the service and policy needs of Indigenous communities.
-- For equitable outcomes, Any value created from Indigenous data should benefit Indigenous communities and contribute to their well-being.
+- Any value created from Indigenous data should benefit Indigenous communities and contribute to their well-being.

 ### _Authority to Control_ data